XAWELX/XAWELX/ABOUT ME.md

 - 👋 Hi, I’m XAWELX
-- 👀 I’m interested in Acquire knowledge
+- 👀 I’m interested in Acquire knowledge.
-- 🌱 I’m currently learning WEB development and programming languages...
+- 🌱 I’m currently learning WEB development and programming languages.
-- 💞️ I’m looking to collaborate on projects where I can learn and meet people
+- 💞️ I’m looking to collaborate on projects where I can learn and meet people.
 - 📫 How to reach me: my mail is: jhon2010555@gmail.com